IAmHughes/github-enterprise-access-report/README.md

 This script requires that the `GITHUB_TOKEN` provided have the scopes listed above, and the user creating the token needs to be an organization owner of **every** organization in the Enterprise to get a complete report.
   - If the `GITHUB_TOKEN` does not have `organization owner` access, the end report will not include the organization

 If this is ran on GitHub Enterprise Server, this will only report the Enterprise Owned repositories, not personal repositories.
+This includes that if the user is an outside collaborator on another user's personal repository, it will not be in the report.